Whatever happened to Eric Reynolds, who was considered by some to be the nation's top high school distance runner in 1983?

 Larsen said that it hasn't been easy for Reynolds to settle for less than being first.

 "It's difficult for a person who has enjoyed the very highest achievement at one point in his life to then turn around and have to work very hard just to be competitive with runners that he knows he would easily beat if he could work out as much as they did," Larsen said.

-He said that Reynolds has been lucky if he could run 30 to 35 miles a week in training on the rare occasions when he has not been bothered by injuries but that good distance runners regularly do 70 miles a week or more in their workouts.
+He said that Reynolds has been lucky to run 30 to 35 miles a week in training on the rare occasions when he has not been bothered by injuries, but that good distance runners regularly do 70 miles a week or more in their workouts.

 "I really respect him for hanging in there and continuing to be as competitive as he possibly can be," Larsen said.
 "This fall, finally now, he's had his best races by far and his longest uninterrupted workout base.